top of page

 Shotguns, Arizona Bells, Reining, Show, and Repairs

-I offer custom western chaps in a variety of styles, mainly catering to the show and working cowboys and cowgirls.
+I offer custom western and english chaps in a variety of styles, mainly catering to the show and working cowboys and cowgirls.
 Every pair is custom made to the client's measurements to ensure a perfect fit.
 My laced in zipper style chaps are made with adjustable zippers for a pair that should work for you in all seasons.
 I have learned to make chaps from some of the best chap makers out there.
 Every element of the design is made with functionality and comfort in mind.
 I order my leather from one of the most reputable tanneries in the United States.
 All buckles, zippers and rivets come from Weaver Leather Supply or other reputable suppliers.
 I use high quality products to make chaps and chinks that will last a lifetime.

 Initiating Your Order: